ZoharGalili/65HE_PCB/README.md

 ### big thanks to peppapighs

-I pretty much coppied the schematic design of the [HE60](https://github.com/peppapighs/HE60) xD.
+I pretty much coppied the schematic design of the [HE60](https://github.com/peppapighs/HE60) xD